wilsonmar/wilsonmar.github.io/_posts/2019-04-15-devops-job-tasks.md

 <br /><br />
 Click on each link above for its job tasks under achievements.

-A <strong>dashboard</strong> displaying progress toward a greenfield DevOps implementation would instead categorize areas of technologies such as:
+A <strong>dashboard</strong> displaying progress toward a greenfield DevOps implementation would instead categorize areas of technologies.